Mutations

 });

-Arguments are automatically serialized and deserialized, and you can pass and return most value-like JavaScript data to and from your function.
-See Field Values for the full list of supported types.
+Arguments and responses are automatically serialized and deserialized, and you can pass and return most value-like JavaScript data to and from your mutation.

-The first argument to the implementation function is reserved for the mutation context.
+The first parameter to the handler function is reserved for the mutation context.

 Mutation context